 Returned to Bushman Sands to find the new group of student volunteers had arrived — five girls and one guy — they seem nice, though it still seems strange that the others have actually left.

-Join me next week as we discover two drowned rhinoceros (leaving us with the mission of how to move them) and go on a rescue mission to try and save an oryx!
+Join me next time as we discover two drowned rhinoceros (leaving us with the mission of how to move them) and go on a rescue mission to try and save an oryx!
 Read the series from the very beginning here.

 HAVE YOU HEARD?!
 This first post of my Shamwari Series will feature in a brand new book, The Wildlife Blog Collection: a compilation of 70 amazing stories celebrating some of the most memorable, entrancing and exciting wildlife moments as told by top nature writers from across the globe.
 Order your copy here